makrai/notes/jurafsky19-slp2-ch15-unification.md

     * AGREEMENT features in these examples successfully match
     * SUBJECT features: the values found at the respective `<SUBJECT AGREEMENT NUMBER>` paths differ, causing a unification failure
-* representing partial information about some linguistic object or placing informational constraints on what the object can be.
+* representing partial information about some linguistic object or placing informational constraints on what the object can be
   * Unification can be seen as a way of merging the information in each feature structure, or describing objects which satisfy both sets of constraints.
 Intuitively,
   * produces a new feature structure which is more specific (has more information) than, or is identical to, either of the input FSs